Jayaram13690/Drive_Guard_Alert_System/README.md

 ## Summary

-This Python project implements a **Driver Drowsiness Detection System** using **OpenCV** and a **CNN model** to detect whether the driver’s eyes are open or closed.
+This Python project implements a **Drive Guard Alert System** using **OpenCV** and a **CNN model** to detect whether the driver’s eyes are open or closed.
 When the eyes are detected as closed for a prolonged time, an alert sound is played to prevent potential accidents.
 This system can be implemented in vehicles or other applications to enhance driver safety.

 ## Future Enhancements